Savage's Station, Virginia: Modern battlefield area

 Today the battlefield of Savage's Station is considered "lost" by preservationists, the area of heaviest infantry fighting being covered by the nearby cloverleaf interchange of interstate highways I-295 and I-64.
 However the land that comprised Savage's Station itself, such as the Union field hospital, supply depot, ammunition dump and rear areas of the Federal battle line, remains in a remarkably pristine condition, the nearby interchange barely noticeable during seasons when the foliage is in full bloom.

 In the late 1980s, a last-ditch effort by local residents attempted to preserve the rolling farmland from being rezoned for commercial uses, but their desires were overruled by the Henrico Country Board of Commissioners.
 A developer had proposed to build a large truckstop and cargo transfer station on the property, but the close proximity of the interchange would have made reasonable and safe ingress and egress to the property difficult.
 Such a use would have also clashed with the bucolic residential neighborhoods in the surrounding area.
 As such, to this day the land remains undeveloped, and is now under lease for agricultural purposes, however the property is currently owned by a prominent Richmond area real estate holding company and is listed for sale.
+The land is now a solar farm.

+Recent history

+In 2024, the Richmond Battlefields Association sought to acquire the land to prevent it being developed into a technology park.
+Other proposals put the site at risk of development by data center development.
+Despite objections from environmentalists and historians, plans to build a data center on the site have been approved, putting the site at risk.